telerik/blazor-docs/components/listbox/overview.md

 ## Events

-Subscribe to the various [ListBox events]({%slug listbox-events%}) to react to user clicks on the component toolbar.
+The various [ListBox events]({%slug listbox-events%}) allow you to implement custom functionality and handle user interactions with the component's toolbar.

 ## ListBox Parameters